Find Affordable College Courses

 12 Yearly Graduations

 University of Toledo comes in at #6 on our list of the most popular colleges offering master's degrees in pharmaceutics and drug design.
 Roughly 18,300 attend the school each year.
-The average in-state tuition for full-time undergraduates is $9,028 per year, while in-state graduate students, on average, pay $14,758 per year.
-The pharmaceutics and drug design program at University of Toledo awarded 12 master's degrees during the 2020-2021 school year.
-About 83% of this group were women, and 17% were students from an underrepresented racial-ethnic group.
+The average in-state tuition for full-time undergraduates is $9,753 per year, while in-state graduate students, on average, pay $15,354 per year.
+During the most recent year for which we have data, 12 people received their master's degree in pharmaceutics and drug design from University of Toledo.
+Around 20% of these students were from an underrepresented racial-ethnic group, and 40% were women.

 #7